-- Complete class notes on each type of nonfiction presented in the "gallery walk" if they didn't finish in class.
+- Students should complete class notes on each type of nonfiction presented in the "gallery walk" if they didn't finish in class.

-- Complete an expository essay on an individually chosen topic.
+- Have students write an expository essay on an individually chosen topic.

 - Observe each student's writing process to note reluctance and in order to encourage a student.